The Vector API defines 4 different constructors:

 Without going into details, this doubling in growth is a form of geometric expansion, which is what enabled constant-time amortized analysis per operation for

-, a similar growable data structure backed by an array, doesn't even specify the details of its growth policy, but the OpenJDK version has a growth factor of 3/2
+Vector.
+It's worth noting that ArrayList, a similar growable data structure backed by an array, doesn't even specify the details of its growth policy, but the OpenJDK version has a growth factor of 3/2.

 Do note that